 Remember, that even on the hottest night, actually being outside can be chilly.
 Well, possibly not if you are camping on a beach at the equator.

 If you normally drink a bottle of gin before you go to bed, try to do the same thing when camping.

-But do make sure you eat supper (stating the obvious, but going to bed hungry isn’t going to help your sleep efforts), and avoid caffeine.
-Making sure you are well hydrated (but not needing to pee every five minutes) means you won’t be waking up parched in the middle of the night.
+Making sure you are well hydrated with clean drinking water means you won’t be waking up parched in the middle of the night.

 If you normally drink water in the night - make sure you’ve got a water bottle handy.

-Whilst I normally like to switch off electronic devices when I’m out, the one exception to this is my Kindle.
-I love reading before I go to sleep - and if it’s something you normally do at home, then stick to this routine.
+Whilst I normally like to switch off electronic devices when I’m out, the one exception is my Kindle.
+I love reading before I go to sleep - and if it’s something you normally do at home, stick to this routine.